 People say that Drukpa Kunley is extraordinarily handsome –

 But his beauty endears him to the Mon girls’ hearts!

 People say that Drukpa Kunley is verily a Buddha –

 But through subjection of inimical ignorance, awareness grows!

-Drukpa Kunley is still very much revered in Bhutan, where the phallus has become an important symbol of protection and worship.
+Drukpa Kunley is still revered in Bhutan, where the phallus is worshipped openly as a protector.
 The phallus is painted on many walls and sold in monasteries.